|

 O'Brien's original models were crude and

-a tad-bit unruly, so eventually he
+a tad-bit unruly, leading to his

-collaborated with artist and engineer
+collaboration with artist and engineer

-Marcel Delgado, who built intricate
+Marcel Delgado, who would build intricate

 armature skeletons made out of aluminum,